A group of people walking down a street next to a body of water

 Hobart may be tucked all the way down the bottom of Australia, but it’s a destination not to be slept on.
 Tasmania’s capital city is blessed with natural beauty, with the glittering waters of the River Derwent on one side and the rugged peak of kunanyi / Mount Wellington on the other, and there’s plenty to do both outside and inside.

-From mountain walks and self-guided history tours to some of the country’s top-tier restaurants and the incomparable MONA, everyone will find something they like about this place.
-Whether you’re headed to Hobart for a quick weekend getaway or you’ve got time on your side, we’ve rounded up the must-dos of this waterfront town.
+From mountain walks and self-guided history tours to top-tier restaurants and the incomparable MONA, everyone will find something they like about Hobart.
+Whether you’re headed to this waterfront town for a quick weekend getaway or you’ve got time on your side, our expert writers have rounded up the best things to do in Hobart.
+For Time Out's Travel & News Editor, Melissa Woodley, a perfect Hobart day starts with pastries from Pigeon Whole Bakers, a sauna boat experience and a trip to the underrated Farm Gate Market.
+Happy exploring!

 🍽️ The best restaurants in Hobart